garden-io/garden/docs/k8s-plugins/advanced/in-cluster-building.md

         namespace: default
 ```

-Now say, if you specify `hostname: my-registry.com` and `namespace: my-project-id` for the `deploymentRegistry` field, and you have a container module named `some-module` in your project, it will be tagged and pushed to `my-registry.com/my-project-id/some-module:v:<module-version>` after building.
+Now say, if you specify `hostname: my-registry.com` and `namespace: my-project-id` for the `deploymentRegistry` field, and you have a container Build named `some-build` in your project, it will be tagged and pushed to `my-registry.com/my-project-id/some-build:v:<build-version>` after building.
 That image ID will be then used in Kubernetes manifests when running containers.

 For this to work, you in most cases also need to provide the authentication necessary for both the cluster to read the image and for the builder to push to the registry.
 We use the same format and mechanisms as Kubernetes _imagePullSecrets_ for this.
 See [this guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for how to create the secret, **but keep in mind that for this context, the authentication provided must have write privileges to the configured registry and namespace.**